stephaneworkspace/backupmysystemusb2ub/README.rst

 backupmystemusb2usb is a GPLv3-liscensed Python package for backup usb key

-Its runs on Python 3.7 and has a dependency for yaml
+Its runs on Python 3.7 and has a dependency for yaml, and another one for the gui

 Installation
 ------------